The Ladybird Way

 I’ll walk you through it—ready?
 I’m going to present my favorite books on autism (in women) along with autistic traits that are mentioned by the authors.

 Aspergirls by Rudy Simone is sweet and brutally honest at the same time, and written as a survival guide for autistic teens and women.
-Rudy compiled a self-diagnosis guide based on her observations of autistic girls and women over the years.
-It’s the most relatable way of laying out “symptoms” that I’ve come across.
-As I read down the “Social Grooming” column I was like check, check, check…
+Rudy compiled a self-diagnosis guide based on her observations of autistic girls and women.
+It’s the most relatable way of laying out women-specific traits that I’ve come across.
+To support Rudy and her advocacy efforts, please obtain the full list by reading her book.
+To give you an idea of what to expect, the traits I identified with most are:

 If you like this, read next: 22 Things a Woman with Asperger’s Wants her Partner to Know.